 BARNS.
-I have known your grace, man and boy, these eighteen months, and I have never told you a lie yet.
+I have know your grace, man and boy, these eighteen months, and I have never told you a lie yet.
 The gentleman declines to give his name-but he says, he wrote to her ladyship this morning.

 DUKE.
 It is he-the tenor, the eccentric Nisnardi!
-Shew him up, and treat him with the utmost courtesy-he is a man who has refused three thousand guineas.
+Show him up, and treat him with the utmost courtesy-he is a man who has refused three thousand guineas.

 BARNS. (with his hands elevated) Three thousand guineas!-three thousand guineas!
-(Exit in amazement, door, L. 2 E.)
+(Exit BARNS, in amazement.)